Making English a Programming Language

 docs/human-facing docs

 Requests land in intake.
-Skills run the proposal and compiler workflows.
+Skills move the work from wiki change to code.
 Most work stays in the main context.
 Specialist reviewers are called only when separate context helps.
-Hooks, scripts, evals, CI, and routines keep the wiki, design system, tests, architecture, and code from drifting apart.
+Scripts, evals, CI, routines, and the turn-end loop keep the wiki, design system, tests, anchors, architecture, and code from drifting apart.

 The pages are plain markdown, so any coding agent can read them.
-The skills are named entry points: propose a change, apply an approved wiki change, compile it, import an existing codebase, reconcile drift, review architecture, and generate checks.
-Subagents are not one per step.
-They are called when fresh context helps: architecture review, verification review, and consistency review.
-Loops run the recurring checks that keep the wiki, design system, tests, architecture, and code aligned.
+The code can also carry small PW: anchors that point back to wiki IDs, so an agent can grep from product intent to implementation.
+Subagents are called only when fresh context helps: architecture review, verification review, and consistency review.
+Loops run the recurring checks that keep the wiki, design system, tests, architecture, anchors, and code aligned.

 Coding Without Writing Code